15% Off Japanese Incense | Free Shipping Orders Over $499

 Rotating Your Futon

-In order to avoid dips in your shikifuton it is important to rotate and flip it every week or so.
+In order to avoid dips and indents in your shikifuton, it is important to rotate and flip it every week or so.
 This will make sure the cotton stays evenly dispersed throughout and help guarantee a long life for your futon.
-When you are not using the futon it is best practice to fold it in three parts for storage.
-This helps keep the cotton evenly distributed throughout and makes it convenient for storage.
+When you are not using the futon, it is best practice to fold it using the triple-fold method (as pictured above) for storage, or when transporting it.
+Folding your mattress also helps keep the cotton evenly distributed throughout and allows for convenient transport and storage.

 13 comments